-We cannot agree with the statement [16] that: Lymph is a fluid that is contained in the blood and makes up oxygen and nutrients to cells.
+We cannot agree with the statement [16] that: Lymph is a liquid that is contained in the blood and makes up oxygen and nutrients to cells.
 Having received toxins in return, lymph is removed from the tissues in the veins and lymphatic vessels.
-However, lymphatic vessels are extremely fragile:

-they are susceptible to internal rupture, and can also be easily damaged as a result of external influences, which leads to a disruption in the flow of lymphatic fluid.
+However, lymphatic vessels are extremely fragile: they are prone to internal rupture, and can also be easily damaged as a result of external influences, which leads to a disruption in the flow of lymphatic fluid.
 The lymphatic fluid is rich in protein and rather thick.

-It is now generally accepted that lymph is a fluid located in the lumen of the lymphatic bed.
-Lymph (from Latin - clean, transparent spring water, moisture) is a biological fluid of complex composition and function, located in the lumen of lymphatic capillaries, lacunae, networks, postcapillaries, vessels, collectors, nodes,

-ISSN 2792-4025 (online), Published under Volume: 1 Issue: 5 in October-2021 Copyright (c) 2021 Author (s).
-This is an open-access article distributed under the terms of Creative Commons Attribution License (CC BY).To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/ trunks and ducts.
-One should not identify tissue, intercellular and other types of fluids (cerebrospinal, cavity, synovial, etc.) with lymph.
+It is now generally accepted that lymph is a liquid located in the lumen of the lymphatic bed.
+Lymph (from Latin - clean, transparent spring water, moisture) is a biological fluid of complex composition and function, located in the lumen of lymphatic capillaries, lacunae, networks, postcapillaries, vessels, collectors, nodes, trunks and ducts.
+It is not necessary to identify tissue, intercellular and other types of fluids (cerebrospinal, cavity, synovial, etc.) with lymph.
 So, according to [11] "With a closed circulatory system, blood is not a liquid medium surrounding the cells.
 This role is played by tissue (intercellular) fluid - lymph.
-Small vessels (lymphatic capillaries) with walls of unilamellar epithelium open directly into the intercellular space and lymphatic vessels, from here it is subdivided into tissue lymph and vascular.
-[13] Notes that "... in the intercellular gaps, lymphatic fluid circulates, which brings nutrient material for the cells of the malpighian layer and carries away metabolic products from the epidermis."
+Small vessels (lymphatic capillaries) with walls of unilamellar epithelium open directly into the intercellular space and lymphatic vessels, hence it is subdivided into tissue lymph and vascular.
+[13] Notes that "... in the intercellular gaps, lymphatic fluid circulates, which brings nutrient material for the cells of the Malpighian layer and carries away metabolic products from the epidermis."
 In such cases, it is advisable to consult a qualified lymphologist.